 Without treatment | -5% on average |

-These results also raise questions about the risks associated with each hormonal option.
-For example, DMPA (depot medroxyprogesterone acetate), a synthetic progestin, is linked to significant concerns.
-The FDA advises against its prolonged use, beyond two years.
+These findings also raise questions about the risks associated with each hormonal option.
+For instance, DMPA (depot medroxyprogesterone acetate), a synthetic progestin, comes with significant concerns.
+The FDA advises against its prolonged use beyond two years.
 Here are some notable differences between natural and synthetic options:

 -